tobaccorico/IBO/audit.md

 ## Invariants

 Moulinette is a beast for everyone to have a feast.
-Squeezing water stones and eating bearer bonds.
+Squeezing water out of stones and eating bearer bonds.
 My 5 string serenade kicks off with 5 wagon, as we have a basket of 5 stables;

 we already has 4 revenue streams, so  liquidations aren’t emphatic, both in the sense  that…there is no emphasis on them being a  revenue source (as with liquity), and in the  sense that you don’t lose all your collateral  at once (so there is no catharsis).
 They are,  empathic, rather: having empathy for the  experience, saving others the same…

 there should never be a state where assets can get permanently stuck in the contract. a debt that has been drawn against ETH collat should eventually eat up enough collat for close itself.

-all the stables deposited should eventually be able to leave (completely) in exchange for burning QD.
+all the stables deposited should eventually be able to leave (completely) in exchange for burning GD.

-the total supply of QD should be reduce-able to zero.
+the total supply of GD should be reduce-able to zero.